A Glimpse of Baroque Evangelization

 The statue was cast in silver by Johann Friedrich Ludwig, and was finished in 1699.
 However, the present version is not fully the original.

-Sadly, when Napolon invaded Rome during the Roman Republic (1798-1799), making it a sister republic of Revolutionary France, he sole all the valuable metals from churches and museums across Europe and beyond.
-Pope Pius VI was forced to pay war reparations to Napoleon, as established by the Treaty of Tolentino, in 1797.
+Sadly, when Napoleon invaded Rome during the Roman Republic (1798-1799), making it a sister republic of Revolutionary France, he stole all the valuable metals from churches and museums across Europe and beyond.

-In 1798 it was therefore dismantled and the head, arms, and legs as well as the accompanying angels were stolen and melted down for their material value.
 Fortunately, the chasuble was left intact.
 Later, the missing parts were remade with slight variations in silver coated plaster, made from 1803-1804, probably by Adamo Tadolini, working under the supervision of the sculptor Canova.

 (Music)

-The three Divine Persons gazed over the whole surface of the world filled with people.
-Seeing they were all going down into hell, they decided from Their eternity that the Second Person would become a human being in order to save the human race.
-(Spiritual Exercises, 102)
+"The three Divine Persons gazed over the whole surface of the world filled with people.
+Seeing they were all going down into hell, they decided from Their eternity that the Second Person would become a human being in order to save the human race."
+(Source: Spiritual Exercises, 102)

-(Music: Gloria Gloria Gloria in excelsis Deo!)
+(Music: Gloria in Excelsis Deo!)
 (Domenico Zipoli)

-Blessed be God and Father of our Lord Jesus Christ […] He chose us in Him before the foundation of the world […] He predestined us to be His adopted sons and daughters through Jesus Christ […] in whom we have redemption through His blood, the forgiveness of our sins, according to the riches of His grace which he has generously poured out on us.
-With all wisdom and insight, He has made known to us the mystery of His will, according to His benevolence which He set forth in Him, regarding His plan of the fullness of the times, to bring all things together in Christ, those in heaven and those on the earth.
-(Eph 1:3-10)
+"Blessed be God and Father of our Lord Jesus Christ […] He chose us in Him before the foundation of the world […] He predestined us to be His adopted sons and daughters through Jesus Christ […] in whom we have redemption through His blood, the forgiveness of our sins, according to the riches of His grace which He has generously poured out on us.
+With all wisdom and insight, He has made known to us the mystery of His will, according to His benevolence which He set forth in Him, regarding His plan of the fullness of the times, to bring all things together in Christ, those in heaven and those on the earth."
+(Source: Eph 1:3-10)

 (Music)

-I have come to bring fire upon the earth; and how I wish it were already blazing!
-(Luke 12:49)
+"I have come to bring fire upon the earth; and how I wish it were already blazing!"
+(Source: Luke 12:49)

 (Music)

-The Lord says, “My will is to conquer the whole world and every enemy, and so enter into the glory of my Father!
-Therefore all those who want to come with me will have to labor with me, so that by following me in my suffering, they may also follow me into glory.”
-(Spiritual Exercises, 95)
+"The Lord says, 'My will is to conquer the whole world and every enemy, and so enter into the glory of my Father!
+Therefore, all those who want to come with me will have to labor with me, so that by following me in my suffering, they may also follow me into glory.”
+(Source: Spiritual Exercises, 95)

 (Music)

-Those who will want to commit themselves more, and to distinguish themselves in service to their eternal King and universal Lord, will not only offer themselves physically for the task, but also by going against the inclinations of their senses, their disordered affections, and worldly vanity and so will offer greater and more important sacrifices, saying, (Spiritual Exercises, 97)
+"Those who will want to commit themselves more, and to distinguish themselves in service to their eternal King and universal Lord, will not only offer themselves physically for the task, but also by going against the inclinations of their senses, their disordered affections, and worldly vanity and so will offer greater and more important sacrifices, saying, ..."
+(Source: Spiritual Exercises, 97)

 (Music)

-(Music: Miserere, miserere)… (Domenico Zipoli)
+(Music: Miserere, Miserere)… (Domenico Zipoli)

-I have fought the good fight, I have finished the race, I have kept the faith; in the future there is reserved for me the crown of righteousness, which the Lord, the righteous Judge, will award to me on that day; and not only to me, but also to all who have longed with love for his appearing.
-(2 Tim 4:7-8)
+"I have fought the good fight, I have finished the race, I have kept the Faith; in the future there is reserved for me the crown of righteousness, which the Lord, the righteous Judge, will award to me on that day; and not only to me, but also to all who have longed with love for his appearing."
+(Source: 2 Tim 4:7-8)

-(Music: Alleluia alleluia) … (Domenico Zipoli)
+(Music: Alleluia, Alleluia) … (Domenico Zipoli)

-Soul of Christ, sanctify me,
+"Soul of Christ, sanctify me,

 Body of Christ, save me.